Neuroscience

 Bonnie Gonzalez

-The field of psychology is not only my career; it is also my passion.
+The field of psychology is not only my career but also my passion.
 You might even call me a “psychology nerd.”
 Much of my free time is spent reading about new and interesting developments in the field.
-I have taught Introductory Psychology classes to homeschool students and college students and have taught AP Psychology for the past 13 years.
-My degrees include an M.ED. in Counseling Psychology and a B.A in Psychology, both received from Temple University in Philadelphia, PA.
+I have taught Introductory Psychology, Neuroscience, and the Science of Happiness classes to homeschool students and college students, and have taught AP Psychology for many years.
+My degrees include an M.Ed. in Counseling Psychology and a B.A. in Psychology, both from Temple University in Philadelphia, PA.
 Contact: bgonzalez[at]aimacademy.online

 (more…)